maxtaco/tamejs/README.md

 This code maintains two counters: the number of requests sent, and the number received.
 It keeps looping until the last lookup is received.
-Inside the loop, if there is room in the window and there are more to send, then send; otherwise, wait and harvest.  `Rendezvous.pledge` makes an pledge much like the `pledge` primitive, but it can be labeled with an idenfitier.
-This way, the waiter can know which pledge has fulfileld.
-In this case we use the variable `nsent` as the pledge ID --- it's the ID of this pledge in launch order.
-When we harvest the pledge, `rv.wait` fires its callback with the ID of the pledge that's harvested.
+Inside the loop, if there is room in the window and there are more to send, then send; otherwise, wait and harvest.  `Rendezvous.defer` makes an defer much like the `defer` primitive, but it can be labeled with an idenfitier.
+This way, the waiter can know which defer has fulfileld.
+In this case we use the variable `nsent` as the defer ID --- it's the ID of this defer in launch order.
+When we harvest the defer, `rv.wait` fires its callback with the ID of the defer that's harvested.

 Note that with windowing, the arrival order might not be the same as the issue order.
 In this example, a slower DNS lookup might arrive